-- Quick-release axles (photo 16) : depress the button (A) and insert the axle in the wheel hub.
+- Fixed axles: regularly check the axle tightening. - Quick-release axles (photo 23): depress the button (A) and insert the axle in the wheel hub.

 Position the assembly in the bearing (B) of the multiple adjustable wheel mounting until it locks in place.
 The locking balls (C) must rise above the bearing.
 No significant side clearance is allowed.

-To reduce clearance as much as possible (photo 17), remove the axle and adjust the nut using a 19 mm key ; then block the axle with an 11mm open-end key.
+To reduce clearance as much as possible, remove the axle and adjust the nut using a 19 mm key; then block the axle with an 11mm open-end key.

-Always make sure that the spacer (D) is in place.
-Make sure that the axle and the locking balls are clean. (wipe out every month with a rag soaked with fine oil)
+Make sure that the axle and the locking balls are clean. (wipe out every month with a rag soaked with fine oil).
 To prevent falls, it is essential that the button (A) and the locking balls (C) are disengaged providing a perfect lock of the rear wheels.
 The quick release axle is a precision part, take care of shocks and clean regularly to ensure the good working of the mechanism.